Joseph Mundassery

 Joseph Mundassery (17 July 1903 – 25 October 1977) was a literary critic and Indian politician from Kerala state.
 He specialised in the Malayalam language and literature.
 In Kerala politics, he is remembered as the Education Minister who was behind the controversial Education Bill of the first EMS communist ministry of 1957.

 Early life

-Joseph Mundassery was born at Kandasankadavu, Thrissur.
+Joseph Mundassery was born in a Syrian Catholic at Kandasankadavu, Thrissur.
 After his schooling locally he took his bachelor's degree in Physics and later a master's degree in Sanskrit and Malayalam.
 Until 1952, he was the Head of the Department of Foreign Languages at St. Thomas College, Trichur.

 Mundassery entered politics through the Kochi Prajamandalam and was elected as a Member of the Legislative Council (MLC) of the princely state of Cochin in 1948 from the constituency of Aranattukara.
 Later on, he became an MLC in the Travancore-Cochin Assembly in 1954, from Cherpu.

 After the formation of the state of Kerala in 1956, he won the Assembly election in 1957, from Manalur, and went on to become Kerala's first Education Minister (1957–59) in the EMS Communist ministry.
 Finally, in 1970, he was elected as an MLA from Trichur constituency.